destapi/riot-blog/docs/react-app.md

 }
 ```

 Naturally, the next component to work on is the _TodoItems_.
 Once again upon examinig the _riot_ version of the same components in _riot/todo-items.riot_, the similarities are equally unmistakable.
-The biggest difference is that the loop function in _riot_ in embedded as an element attribute, while _React_ uses the _nap_ function of array.
-I personally think having the loop definition done as an attribute is much cleaner and friendlier to the eye.
+The biggest difference is that the loop function in _riot_ in embedded as an element attribute, while _React_ uses the _map_ function of a javascript array.
+I personally think having the loop declared as an attribute of a html element is much cleaner and friendlier to the eye.

 ```js
 export default function TodoItems(props){